darkcompet/csharp-core/README.md

-# Core on Net
+# Core for C#

 This provides fundamental language-level features for all C#-based projects.
-This aims to support all projects as possible.
+This aims to support all frameworks (.NET Core, .NET Framework, .NET Standard,...) as possible.

 - Features